An open redirect occurs if an application takes a parameter and redirects the user to that URL without any other validation.

 - Map the destination input to a value that the server then translates to the original value before doing the redirect.
 This prevents the attacker from changing it.

-- Have a whitelist of URLs - this can be done with regex.
+- Have a list of allowed URLs - this can be done with regex.
 Be carefully with this as it's easy to make mistakes without realizing.

 - If none of the above is possible, force all redirects to a page where the user will have to click a button to confirm they are leaving your site.